 In October 2010, Magnetek received a request for indemnification from Power-One, Inc. ("Power-One") for an Italian tax matter arising out of the sale of Magnetek's power electronics business to Power-One in October 2006.
 With a reservation of rights, Magnetek affirmed its obligation to indemnify Power-One for certain pre-closing taxes.
 The sale included an Italian company, Magnetek, S.p.A., and its wholly owned subsidiary, Magnetek Electronics (Shenzhen) Co.
 Ltd. (the "Power-One China Subsidiary").
 The tax authority in Arezzo, Italy, issued a notice of audit report in September 2010 wherein it asserted that the Power-One China Subsidiary had its administrative headquarters in Italy with fiscal residence in Italy and, therefore, is subject to taxation in Italy.
-In November 2010, the tax authority issued a notice of tax assessment for the period of July 2003 to June 2004, alleging that taxes of approximately \$2,000,000 (Euro 1,900,000) were due in Italy on taxable income earned by the Power-One China Subsidiary during this period.
-In addition, the assessment alleges potential penalties together with interest in the amount of approximately \$2,800,000 (Euro 2,600,000) for the alleged failure of the Power-One China Subsidiary to file its Italian tax return.
+In November 2010, the tax authority issued a notice of tax assessment for the period of July 2003 to June 2004, alleging that taxes of approximately \$2,300,000 (Euro 1,900,000) were due in Italy on taxable income earned by the Power-One China Subsidiary during this period.
+In addition, the assessment alleges potential penalties together with interest in the amount of approximately \$3,200,000 (Euro 2,600,000) for the alleged failure of the Power-One China Subsidiary to file its Italian tax return.
 The Power-One China Subsidiary filed its response with the provincial tax commission of Arezzo, Italy in January 2011.
-The tax authority in Arezzo, Italy issued a tax inspection report in January 2011 for the periods.
+The tax authority in Arezzo, Italy inspection report in January 2011 for the periods July 2002 to June 2003 and July 2004 to December 2006 claiming that the Power-One China Subsidiary filed its returns for the reported periods.
 A hearing before the Tax Court was held in July 2012 on the tax assessment for the period of July 2003 to June 2004.
 In September 2012, the Tax Court ruled in favor of the Power-One China Subsidiary dismissing the tax assessment for the period of July 2003 to June 2004.
-In September 2012, the Tax Court ruled in favor of the Power-One China Subsidiary dismissing the tax assessment for the period of July 2003 to June 2004.
-In September 2012, the Tax Court ruled in favor of the Power-One China Subsidiary dismissing the tax assessment for the period of
+In February 2013, the tax authority filed an appeal of the Tax Court's September 2012 ruling.
+The Regional Tax Commission of Florence heard the appeal of t